AndreaSoprani/A2NDL-HW/README.md

-# A2NDL-HW
+# Artificial Neural Networks and Deep Learning Homework

-Homework of the Artificial Neural Networks and Deep Learning course (Politecnico di Milano)
+Homework of the Artificial Neural Networks and Deep Learning course @ Politecnico di Milano.